IAEA says may need more money to help implement Iran nuclear deal

 VIENNA The U.N. atomic watchdog will probably need more money to verify the implementation of a landmark nuclear deal between Iran and six world powers, its chief said on Thursday, and it would take some time to prepare for the task.

-The International Atomic Energy Agency can mobilize expertise and staff from within the organization for an increased workload in checking whether Iran is complying with the interim accord with the major powers to curb its nuclear program, IAEA Director General Amano told a news conference.
+The International Atomic Energy Agency can mobilise expertise and staff from within the organisation for an increased workload in checking whether Iran is complying with the interim accord with the major powers to curb its nuclear programme, IAEA Director General Amano told a news conference.

 But its budget is very tight, he added: "Naturally this requires a significant amount of money and manpower ...
 I don't think we can cover everything by our own budget."